Arizona State League

-The Arizona State League was a minor league baseball league that existed from 1920 to 1930.
-The league start was in 1920 but teams and format are not known until the 1923 playing season.
-After the 1927 season. the league made application to the National Association of Professional Baseball Clubs and were approved to begin play in 1928 as a Class D-level league, and consisted of teams based in Arizona and Texas, evolving into the Arizona–Texas League in 1931.
+The Arizona State League was a semi-pro baseball league that existed from 1907 to 1927.
+First known newsprint started in 1907, as the league was referenced in area newspapers, but teams and format are not known until the 1923 playing season.
+After the 1927 season, the league made application to the National Association of Professional Baseball Clubs minor league baseball and were approved to begin play in 1928 as a Class D-level league, and consisted of teams based in Arizona and Texas, evolving into the Arizona–Texas League in 1931.